 Having a healthy support system available is essential to a successful recovery process, regardless of whether a person enters a residential or outpatient treatment program.
 A healthy support system becomes a central component when developing a drug-free lifestyle.
 The need for a healthy support system is even greater for people receiving outpatient treatment help considering the degree of freedom afforded through these programs.

 A person’s motivation to get well has a considerable influence on his or her progress in recovery.
 According to the National Center for Biotechnology Information, highly motivated individuals can adapt more readily to the types of mental and behavioral changes that the recovery process requires.
 Someone who wants to get well in order to be a better parent or keep his or her job will be motivated to follow through on treatment directives, so outpatient opioid addiction treatment may well be a good fit.

 Outpatient Opioid Addiction Treatment Considerations

 For many people, opioid addiction treatment entails a process made up of different treatment levels or intensities, each of which differs in terms of structure and flexibility.
 Outpatient programs provide the least amount of structure so a person should be fairly grounded within the recovery process before entering this type of program.
 Ultimately, outpatient opioid addiction treatment can be a first step in recovery or one of many steps in the recovery process.

-If you or someone you know is considering opioid addiction treatment and have more questions about the treatment process in general, please feel free to call our toll-free helpline at to speak with one of our addictions specialist.
+If you or someone you know is considering opioid addiction treatment and have more questions about the treatment process in general, please feel free to call our toll-free helpline at 800-598-5053 (Who Answers?) to speak with one of our addictions specialist.